 The University of Houston is committed to fostering a learning environment where free inquiry and expression are encouraged.
-The university expects that persons engaging in expressive activities will demonstrate civility, concern for the safety of persons and property, respect for university activities, respect for those who may disagree with their message, and compliance with university policies and applicable local, state, and federal laws.
-The University of Houston maintains its right to regulate reasonable time, place, and manner restrictions concerning expressive activities.
-Additionally, any activities that are unlawful or disruptive to the normal operations of the university including classes and university business activities will not be tolerated.
-The purpose of the University of Houston Freedom of Expression Policy (MAPP 13.01.01) is to provide for organized expressive activity to be conducted on the grounds of the university in a manner consistent with these principles.
-Groups or individuals engaging in disruptive activities or failing to comply with university policies and applicable local, state, and federal laws may face immediate removal from the campus and other appropriate actions by university officials and university police.
+The University expects that persons engaging in expressive activities will demonstrate civility, concern for the safety of persons and property, respect for University activities, respect for those who may disagree with their message, and compliance with University policies and applicable local, state, and federal laws.
+The University of Houston maintains its right to place reasonable time, place, and manner restrictions on expressive activities.
+Additionally, any activities that are unlawful or materially and substantially disruptive to the normal operations of the University including classes and University business activities will not be tolerated.
+The purpose of this policy is to provide for expressive activities to be conducted on University grounds in a manner consistent with these principles.
+Groups or individuals engaging in disruptive activities or failing to comply with University policies and applicable local, state, and/or federal laws may face immediate removal from the campus and/or other appropriate actions by University officials and University police.